BraveHeart-tex/Node-Ecommerce-Api/README.md

 E-Commerce API with Node.js, MongoDB, Mongoose , JWT, CryptoJS and Stripe Checkout

 Features CRUD functionality for different roles.
 Users can register, login, create a cart and place an order.
 Admins can delete / add products, and many more.
 In this project, Models are created via Mongoose Schemas.
-> Due to different version I believe Mongoose syntax for schemas has changed a bit which results in minor bugs to fixed .
+> Due to version differences, I believe Mongoose syntax for schemas has changed a bit which results in minor bugs to fixed.

 ## Good to have(s) / Flaws